inversion-api/inversion-engine/README.md

    Snooze Member role.
  * Guest - Represents an unauthenticated caller.

 Roles are hierarchical by privilege.
-Ex. having the Owner role gives you Member and Guest authority.
+Ex. having the Owner role gives you Administrator, Member and Guest authority.

+### Api Permissions

 For each Api a Users can be assigned Api defined named Permissions.
 Permissions are simple string tokens.
 They do not confer hierarchical privilege like roles.
 An Api designer might define Permission string such as "ADMINISTRATOR"